Quantcast

 We believe NAHA is an exceptional program because academics are central to our mission.
 We hold academics as a priority over athletics; but at the same time, our hockey program is one of the strongest and most unique programs in all of North America.
 It is a very personal program in which each student receives a great deal of one on one attention, both in the classroom and on the ice.

 The North American Hockey Academy uses small teacher to student class ratios (often 1:1).
 Our program runs from late September to early March.
-Our school is fully recognized by the Vermont State Board of Education as a private high school.
-We are also Accredited by the Committee on International and Trans-Regional Accredidation (CITA).
+Our school is fully recognized by the MA Board of Education as a private high school.
 Students either use the curricula sent from their home schools, or follow our NCAA-approved curriculum, whatever works best for their particular situation.
 We maintain regular communication with the teachers and advisors at the home schools and with parents, to ensure all school and NCAA requirements are met.
 Students must perform to their potential academically in order to be eligible to participate in the athletic component of the program, and this is monitored on a daily basis.

 The North American Hockey Academy's program has the support of the leading coaches in the sport of women's hockey.
 We measure our success not by our team's won-lost record, but by our record of 100% admissions to colleges after completion of our program.
 Our experience, combined with our outstanding faculty and hockey staff combines the best resources to provide our students with an extraordinary athletic and academic experience.